rmsk2/pwman/README.md

 While you can use `clitool` without `pwserv` it is way more comfortable to use it in conjuction with `pwserv` in most cases.
 To do that you obviously have to start `pwserv` before `clitool` can access it.
 In the default configuration `pwserv` creates a UNIX domain socket named `"/tmp/${username}.pwman"` which can only by accessed by the user who started `pwserv`. `pwserv` can also alternatively use the loopback device (or any other TCP socket) but without the additional access restrictions afforded by a UNIX domain socket.
-This is the only way to run
-`pwserv` on windows as Unix domain sockets are obviously not available on Windows.
-Maybe someday I will implement a named pipe interface which can be used under Windows instead of UNIX domain sockets.
 In order to switch to the loopback device change the calls to `Serve()` in `pwserv.go` and `NewContext()` in `pwman.go` accordingly.

+Interestingly enough Windows implements UNIX domain sockets since around 2017/2018. `pwman` let's you use UNIX domain sockets under Windows.
+The corresponding routines can be found in the `windomainsock` package.
+If you use the functions offered by this package (instead of the ones from `domainsock`) in the calls to `Serve()` in `pwserv.go` and `NewContext()` in `pwman.go` everything works as expected.
+UNIX domain sockets not only allow additional access control they are also noticebly faster than TCP over the loopback device, at least under Windows.

 I have added `pwserv` to my startup programs in Ubuntu to eliminate the hassle to remeber to start it before using `clitool`.